Showing posts with label #Sermon. Show all posts

 Matthew 5.17-20 KWL

-17 “Don’t assume I came to dissolve the Law or the Prophets.
+that I come to tear down the Law or the Prophets.

-they’ll be called smallest in the heavenly kingdom.
+They will be called least in heaven’s kingdom.

 Luke 16.16-17 KWL

-God’s kingdom is proclaimed as good news, and all struggle to get into it.
+Since then, God’s kingdom is preached as good news,

-than for one penstroke of the Law to fall.”
+than one dot of the Law to fail.

 Despite this very lesson, many Christians do in fact teach Jesus did come to dissolve “the Law and the Prophets”—the way people in his day referred to the bible, our Old Testament.